Charles Cousar

-Charles B. Cousar (born in 1933) was an American Presbyterian minister and Professor of the New Testament at Columbia Theological Seminary.
+Charles Blanton Cousar (February 7, 1933 – December 10, 2014) was an American Presbyterian minister and professor of the New Testament at Columbia Theological Seminary.
 He was a writer and a New Testament scholar.
-He is a recipient of the Alumni Distinguished Service Award from Columbia Theological Seminary.
+Cousar was a recipient of the Alumni Distinguished Service Award from Columbia Theological Seminary.

 Education

-Cousar was born in 1933 in Charlottesville, Virginia.
+Cousar was born on February 7, 1933 in Charlottesville, Virginia.
 He attended the McCallie School in Chattanooga, Tennessee.
 He graduated from Davidson College with a BA in 1955.
 He proceeded to study at the Columbia Theological Seminary and earned a BD in 1958.
-Cousar then obtained a PhD from the University of Aberdeen, Scotland in 1960.
+Cousar then obtained a Ph.D. from the University of Aberdeen, Scotland in 1960.

 Career

-Cousar served as an Assistant Professor and an Associate Professor at Columbia Theological Seminary until 1966.
+Cousar served as an assistant professor and an associate professor at Columbia Theological Seminary until 1966.
 He was the Samuel A. Cartledge Professor of the New Testament until 2003.
-He was also the Dean of Academic Affairs, served twice as an Interim Dean of Faculty, and served twice as the Interim President at Columbia Theological Seminary.
+He was also the dean of academic affairs, served twice as an interim dean of faculty and served twice as the interim president at Columbia Theological Seminary.
 From 1962 to 1968 he was a visiting professor at Agnes Scott College, and in 1969 at Union Theological Seminary.
 Since 1960 he has been a member of the Society of Biblical Literature.

+Death

+Cousar died on December 10, 2024, at the age of 81.

 Awards and recognition

-He is a recipient of the Alumni Distinguished Service Award from Columbia Theological Seminary.
-He has also received the Faculty Research Fellowship from the Association of Theological Schools, and the McCallie School Alumni Achievement Award.
+Cousar was a recipient of the Alumni Distinguished Service Award from Columbia Theological Seminary.
+He also received the Faculty Research Fellowship from the Association of Theological Schools, and the McCallie School Alumni Achievement Award.